nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

    * First up, the speed has been doubled from ~30 bp/s to ~75 bp/s.
-     The assumption is this will increase yields, but it will be interesting to see what if any effect it has on quality profile.
+     The assumption is this will increase yields, but it will be interesting to see what - if any - effect it has on quality profile.
+     The worry would be that increased speeds would increase the chance of missing k-mer transition events, which would manifest as deletions.
    * Secondly, the previous hairpin-motor complex (which enabled 2D reads and also stalled the complement strand) has been jettisoned to return to a simpler setup.
 As I understand it, the hairpin